Eagles (band): 2013–2016: History of the Eagles, Glenn Frey's death, and second hiatus

-2017–present: Return to touring
+2017–present: Return to touring, new lineup

 Despite Henley's statements the previous year, the band continued on and headlined the Classic West and Classic East concert in July 2017, which were organized by their manager Irving Azoff.
 Glenn Frey's son Deacon performed in his father's place, along with country musician Vince Gill.
 At the Classic West concert, the band was joined by Bob Seger who sang "Heartache Tonight", which he co-wrote.
 The band then continued to tour in the fall in the U.S.

 The first and only studio recording by the band without Glenn Frey to date was released in autumn 2017, a cover of Dan Fogelberg's "Part of the Plan" for the album A Tribute to Dan Fogelberg.

 Further touring occurred again in North America with Gill and Deacon Frey, beginning in March 2018.
 Henley's son Will joined the touring band as a guitarist for this run of shows.
 The band also toured Europe and Oceania in early 2019.
-The first live release of the new lineup came in 2020, when footage of the band's 2018 leg was released as a concert TV special on ESPN with the soundtrack released in October, the first live release without Glenn Frey.
+The first live release of the new lineup came in 2020 when footage of the band's 2018 leg was released as a concert TV special on ESPN with the soundtrack released in October, the first live release without Glenn Frey.
+A live album of the concert, Live from the Forum MMXVIII, was released in October 2020.

-The band performed their 1976 album Hotel California in its entirety during three concerts at the MGM Grand Garden Arena in Las Vegas, Nevada in September and October 2019.
+The band performed their 1976 album Hotel California in its entirety during three concerts at the MGM Grand Garden Arena in Las Vegas, Nevada, in September and October 2019.
 The shows also included another set of the band's greatest hits.
-The line-up included a 46-piece orchestra and a 22-voice choir.
+The lineup included a 46-piece orchestra and a 22-voice choir.
 Following the Las Vegas shows, the band announced the Hotel California 2020 Tour to take place in six cities between February 7 and April 18, 2020.